Salary Calculator For Net, Gross and CTC

 Read the annual CTC in clear terms.

-CTC may seem appealing, even though it can be hard to understand.
+CTC may seem appealing, even though it can be difficult to understand.
 People want to know about their take-home pay, employer contributions, and monthly pay.

 The calculator breaks down yearly CTC and makes the impact clear.
 It shows employee and employer parts, monthly and yearly, so you see how each component influences regular income.